-- Keep the rungs of the ladder clean and dry while in use.
+- Inspect the ladder to make sure it is not damaged.
+Never use a damaged ladder. - Keep the rungs of the ladder clean and dry while in use.
 Never use the ladder when it is raining, snowing, or icy.
 The rungs can become slippery.
 Do not step onto the rungs if the rungs are wet, or if your shoes are wet or carry mud or debris that could result in a loss of footing. - Never ignore warning labels or weight limits defined on your ladder.
 The following warning label is located on or near the ladder: